Description

 Buddleja stachyoides | Argentine Butterfly Bush

-Buddleja stachyoides, with a not so commonly known common name of Argentine Butterfly Bush, is one of the most widespread members of the Buddleja genus in South America where it is endemic to woodland edges, roadsides and riversides in Argentina, Brazil, Bolivia, Paraguay, and Uruguay.
-It was first introduced to Europe as B. australis in 1822, when the Royal Botanic Garden Edinburgh grew it from seed received from a Russian source.
-The plant was then described and renamed B. stachyoides.
+Argentine Butterfly Bush is a perennial flowering shrub and one of the most widespread members of the Buddleja genus in South America where it’s endemic to woodland edges, roadsides and riversides in Argentina, Brazil, Bolivia, Paraguay, and Uruguay.
+It was first introduced to Europe as Buddleja australis in 1822, when the Royal Botanic Garden Edinburgh grew it from seed received from a Russian source.
+The plant was then described and renamed Buddleja stachyoides.

 This is one of the parents of the modern Buddleja hybrid, ‘Orange Sceptre’.
 The resemblance is apparent.

 These seeds were collected from a row of open-pollinated (selfed) B. stachyoides plants.
-These have been fully tested and every single one grows out to look exactly like the parent(s) with a slight variation in orange flower color.
+They have been fully tested and every seed grows out to look exactly like the parent(s) with a slight variation in orange flower color.
 Seeds are easy to germinate with heat, humidity, and light.
 Do not cover tiny seeds with soil.
 Seedlings start out extremely tiny, so the most delicate of care must be taken for the first few weeks.

-We are one of the only seed banks IN THE WORLD to offer these seeds.
+We are one of the only seed shops on Earth to offer these seeds.

 Type: Perennial